Marianne McDonald

 Marianne McDonald (born January 2, 1937) is a scholar and philanthropist.
-Marianne is involved in the interpretation, sharing, compilation, and preservation of Greek and Irish texts, plays and writings.
+She is involved in the interpretation, sharing, compilation, and preservation of Greek and Irish texts, plays and writings.
 Recognized as a historian on the classics, she has received numerous awards and accolades because of her works and philanthropy.
 As a playwright, she has authored numerous modern works, based on ancient Greek dramas in modern times.
-As a teacher and mentor, she is highly sought after for her knowledge of and application of the classic themes and premises of life in modern times.
 In 2013, she was awarded the Distinguished Professor of Theatre and Classics, Department of Theatre, Classics Program, University of California, San Diego (joint program with UC Irvine).
 In 1994, she was inducted into the Royal Irish Academy, being recognized for her expertise and academic excellence in Irish language history, interpretation and the preservation of ancient Irish texts.
-As a philanthropist, Marianne partnered with Sharp to enhance access to drug and alcohol treatment programs by making a $3 million pledge — the largest gift to benefit behavioral health services in Sharp's history.
+As a philanthropist, she partnered with Sharp to enhance access to drug and alcohol treatment programs by making a $3 million pledge—the largest gift to benefit behavioral health services in Sharp's history.
 Her donation led to the creation of the McDonald Center at Sharp HealthCare.
 Additionally, to recognize her generosity, Sharp Vista Pacifica Hospital was renamed Sharp McDonald Center.